strmlineapp-ux/agileflow/src/docs/user-manual.md

 ## 4. Calendar

 The calendar is a powerful tool for visualizing and managing your team's schedule.
+The main calendar area is presented within a single, clean card that contains all the different views, giving it a well-organized and unified feel.

 ### 4.1 Creating Events
 - Click the **(+)** icon in the header to open the new event form.